exoscale/cert-manager-webhook-exoscale/README.md

 type: Opaque
 ```

-Your Exoscale Key should have at least the following `operation` for your domain: `list-dns-domain-records`, `get-dns-domain-record`, `list-dns-domains`, `update-dns-domain-record`, `create-dns-domain-record`, `delete-dns-domain-record`
+The IAM role policy of your key should allow at least the following `operation`s for your domain: `list-dns-domains`, `list-dns-domain-records`, `get-dns-domain-record`, `get-operation`, `create-dns-domain-record` and `delete-dns-domain-record`

-Here is an example of the minimum policy required for the Exoscale Key:
+Here is an example of the minimal policy required for the IAM role:

 ```json
 {